thingsboard/thingsboard.github.io/_includes/templates/device-library/ready-to-go-devices/gateway-new-dashboard.md

 {% assign creatingDashboardPE = '
     ===
         image: /images/helloworld/getting-started-pe/hello-world-3-1-create-empty-dashboard-1-pe.png,
         title: Open the Dashboards page.
 Click on the "+" icon in the top right corner.
-Select "Create new dashboard".
+Select "Create new dashboard";
     ===
         image: /images/helloworld/getting-started-pe/hello-world-3-1-create-empty-dashboard-2-pe.png,
         title: Input dashboard name.
 For example, "My New Dashboard".
-Click "Add" to add the dashboard.
+Click "Add" to add the dashboard;
     ===
         image: /images/helloworld/getting-started-pe/hello-world-3-1-create-empty-dashboard-3-pe.png,
         title: Your dashboard should be listed first since the table sorts dashboards using the creation time by default.
 Click on the "Open dashboard" icon.
     '
 %}

-{% if docsPrefix == "pe/" or docsPrefix == "paas/" or page.docsPrefix == "pe/" or page.docsPrefix == "pass/" %}
+{% if page.docsPrefix == "pe/" or page.docsPrefix == "paas/" or docsPrefix == "pe/" or docsPrefix == "paas/" %}
     {% include images-gallery.liquid showListImageTitles="true" imageCollection=creatingDashboardPE %}
 {% else %}
     {% include images-gallery.liquid showListImageTitles="true" imageCollection=creatingDashboardCE %}